Best Things to Do in Cairns: The Perfect 5 Day Cairns Itinerary

 Take a scenic flight

 The Great Barrier Reef is truly a magnificent sight from above.
-You can either opt for a 30-minute helicopter ride or, better yet, book a flight and reef experience combo like this one.
+You can opt for a 30-minute helicopter ride or, better yet, book a flight and reef experience combo like this one.

 The chopper will drop you off at the reef, where you can spend a few hours snorkeling.
 This day trip from Cairns is a splurge!